kam1sh/resticrc/readme.md

 # Overview
 Resticrc is a configuration interface to a restic backup tool.
-Basically, it converts YAML file to a restic command line arguments, but resticrc does it really well and in some cases it can completely replace shell scripts.
+Basically it converts YAML file to a restic command line arguments, but resticrc does it really well and in some cases it can completely replace shell scripts.

 Just look at the example configuration: